Are you sick of being pigeonholed in the same old role? Finding it hard to make the move to a different sector or industry?

 4. Put yourself out there!

 Let people know you are looking.
 Utilise your network.
 Do you know someone working at company you wish to join or in a position of authority?
 A personal recommendation goes a long way to getting your foot in the door or even to obtain an interview.

-Don’t wait for the job to be advertised, approach companies direct in the field you want to join, or better still use a recruiter that specialises in the area you want to work, a recruiter will already have the contacts and if you impress them they will vouch for you and help you gain an interview.
+Don’t wait for the job to be advertised, approach companies direct in the field you want to join, or better still use a recruiter that specialises in the area you want to work (like TMS Talent or other travel recruitment agencies), a recruiter will already have the contacts and if you impress them they will vouch for you and help you gain an interview.

 Go the extra mile, follow-up your resume with a phone call – putting a personality to your paper file will increase your chances of gaining an interview.

 Tell your future employer what you can bring to their business – impress them, leave them wanting to hear more!

 Sometimes the hardest part can be taking that first step.
 With a little effort and determination you should be well on your way to a new career!

 Need some inspiration on different sections of the industry you may not have considered?